-Personal wellness goals aren’t hard to set.
+Wellness goals aren’t hard to set.
 They are hard to stick to.
 And the conventional approach might limit these goals to your body.
 However, it’s not only important but necessary to approach your wellness from a holistic perspective.

-25 good personal wellness goals you can aim to achieve a better life balance
+Now let’s learn what are the 25 wellness goals you can aim to improve balance in your life:

-1. Become mindful
+1. Wellness Goals: Become Mindful

-2. Stay active
+2. Wellness Goals: Stay Active

 Usually, people aim for a 10,000 daily step count which seems like an ideal option for many.
 You can achieve it by choosing to walk during your lunch break or taking a quick walk in or around the office.
 But if you are a remote worker who spends most of your time indoors like me, it is wise to include morning or evening walks or jogging in your routine.
-You can either invest in a pedometer or download a step counting app to help you with this.
+You can either invest in a pedometer or download a step-counting app to help you with this.

 Including a reading habit in your lifestyle is something that you will thank yourself for as you grow old.
 There are immense benefits of reading other than the usual “ocean of knowledge” thing.
 Other than improving your vocabulary and language, it improves your focus and concentration too.
 Reading before bed prepares the mind to sleep.
 According to a 2013 study by Mayo Clinic, reading also strengthens the brain by increasing brain connectivity.

-5. Listen to podcasts
+5. Wellness Goals: Listen to Podcasts

 Your social life plays a very significant role in your wellness.
-You cannot exclude it from your list of good personal wellness goals.
-As a volunteer, you not positively affect other people’s lives but also improve your health.
+You cannot exclude it from your list of personal wellness goals.
+As a volunteer, you not only positively affect other people’s lives but also improve your health.
 Volunteering reduces stress because it promotes feeling relaxed by releasing dopamine.
-Being of unconditional service to others, develops a sense of meaning and appreciation which improves your overall mental wellbeing.
+Being of unconditional service to others develops a sense of meaning and appreciation which improves your overall mental wellbeing.

-7. Track your sleep
+7. Wellness Goals: Track your sleep

 Sleeping regenerates the body and boosts your memory.
 It strengthens your immune system to protect you against illnesses.
 Thus, you must go to bed on time.
 If you’re struggling with a disruptive sleep schedule, limit your screen time and read a book before bed.
 You can also practice deep breathing.
 Also, prepare a dark room for your sleeping time.
 Darkness releases the sleep hormone melatonin, making it easier for you to fall asleep.

-8. Practice journaling or scripting
+8. Wellness Goals: Practice Journaling or Scripting

 Eating healthy and nutritious food doesn’t mean you have to stuff your plate with things you don’t like.
 The key is to eat in moderation and move towards better changes by making small improvements every day.
 Eating right is more important than eating anything to make yourself feel full.
-Also, practice mindful eating, i.e. makes sure you aren’t distracted during your meals.
+Also, practice mindful eating, i.e. make sure you aren’t distracted during your meals.
 Lastly, as they say, eat the rainbow; include different fruits and veggies in your meals.

 Eating on the go might seem like an easy and fast option to have your meals.
 But along with digging a hole in your pocket, this also impacts your health.
 Junk food is filled with sodium, fat, and excessive calories.
 It might soothe your taste buds for a while but it impacts your health drastically.
-Home-cooked food is more healthy in all sense as compared to eating from restaurants or food outlets.
+Home-cooked food is more healthy in all senses as compared to eating from restaurants or food outlets.

-11. Spend time in nature
+11. Wellness Goals: Spend Time in Nature

 You have a stable job, which is great.
 But, don’t let your creativity die beneath the burden of responsibilities.
 If you are someone who loves different forms of art, spend some time doing it once in a while.
 Just like journaling, art therapy is a form of expression too.
 It reduces stress and anxiety.
 It is even used as a coping mechanism for people suffering from chronic illnesses.
 However, you can enjoy its therapeutic benefits without any health concerns.

-14. Live the moment
+14. Wellness Goals: Live the Moment

 What seems like an escape is a road to depths of loneliness and darkness.
 Life gets tough for everyone at some or the other point.
 But, turning to alcohol, smoking or other substance abuse is the easiest way to take yourself down the road of destruction.
 Along with you, the consequences are severe for your loved ones too.
 Instead of choosing them, you should choose yourself and seek professional help, as and when needed.